-Las Posados is a nine-day religious festival leading up to Christmas Day in the westernmost town of Benque Viejo del Carmen.
+Las Posadas is a nine-day religious festival leading up to Christmas Day in the westernmost town of Benque Viejo del Carmen.

 Commemorating Mary and Joseph’s search for lodging in Bethlehem, the festival starts with a procession of religious statues through the streets, accompanied by candles and marimba music.

-The procession arrives at a designated house in the town, where, upon finding the doors to the house locked (like the inn in biblical tales), the participants sing and dance to beseech entry.
+The procession arrives at a designated house in the town, where, upon finding the doors to the house locked (like the inn in biblical tales), the participants sing and dance to beg entry.

 Once the homeowners relent and welcome the procession, a novena (Catholic prayer ceremony) is held.

-This procession is held on each of the nine nights from the 15th of December to Christmas Eve, each evening stopping at a different designated home.
+This procession is held on each of the nine nights from Dec.
+15 to Christmas Eve, each evening stopping at a different designated home.